erthink/libmdbx/fuzz/README.md

 # OSS-Fuzz Integration – Local Testing Guide

 This guide explains how to build, run, and test fuzzers locally using OSS-Fuzz.
+Fuzzers and seed generator can be built using `make all` in `fuzz` directory.

 ## Prerequisites